 8. Leveling the Horizon

-It is more convenient to do this in Photoshop, since here you can not only crop out the excess, but also add space, air, stretching the background if necessary.
+It is more convenient to do this in Photoshop since here you can crop out the excess and add space, air, stretching the background if necessary.

 11. Removing Debris from the Frame